 The only way through which you can beat your partner’s golf handicap and them in the game is by improving your golf skills.
 When you improve your game skills, it would automatically result in improving your golf handicap.
 Hence, it increases your chances of winning.

 Knowing your golf handicap can help you evaluate your skill.
 Hence, you can enhance your game by lowering your golf handicap.
+The following are 3 courses I suggest that helped my golf score the most.

 The following are some ways through which you can decrease your golf handicap and beat your partner or any other fellow golfer in a game of golf.